JetBrains/amper/docs/README.md

 ![](images/ij-run-tests.png)

-### Using Deft in Fleet
+### Using Amper in Fleet

 See [the setup instructions](Setup.md) to configure your IDE.

-Open a Deft project as usual by pointing at the folder with the main settings.gradle.kts file:
+Open an Amper project as usual by pointing at the folder with the main settings.gradle.kts file:

 To run an application: